odhinto/dsc-phase-1-project-v3/README.md

     <p><em>Aircraft Damage Per Maker </em></p>
 </div>

+If you remove events where the aircraft damage is "Unknown", the following makers emerge as better candidates where there is a high likelihood of minor the accident only resulting in minor damage:

+*   Airbus
+*   Boeing
+*   Mcdonnell Douglas
+*   Embraer
+*   Douglas

 <div align="center">
     <img src="data/Pictures\AircraftDamage PerMaker2.png" alt="aircraft damage per maker normalized barchart" width="800">
     <p><em>Aircraft Damage Per Maker </em></p>